A deer friend: 4-year-old boy brings home an unlikely companion

-MASSANUTTEN, Va (WRIC) — A photo of a 4-year-old Virginia boy smiling next to a baby deer is nothing short of “adeerable.”
+MASSANUTTEN, Va (WRIC) — A photo of a 4-year-old Virginia boy smiling next to a baby deer is nothing short of adorable.

 Her son, Dominic, became an animal whisperer — his pajamas with Rudolph the Red-Nosed Reindeer on them possibly attracting the small creature.